pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

     Options:
       -l, --local-only                Show only local properties of the instances.
-                                      This subcommand may use either pull or traditional operations depending on the
+                                      This command may use either pull or traditional operations depending on the
                                       server and the --use-pull general option.
 If pull operations are used, this parameters